 In the past, the sprawling complex was referred to as the Royal Palace, as it used to be the residence of the Royal Family.
 The sheer importance and enormity of this castle can be understood when comes to know the fact that this site is one of the most famous UNESCO World Heritage Sites in the entire continent.

 Explore the most beautiful places to visit in Europe, from Paris to the Venice canals and from the Greek islands to the Swiss alps.
 Book customized packages by expert agents on TravelTriangle.
 Inclusive of airport transfers, cab, resort, sightseeing and meals.
 Best holiday experience Guaranteed.
 Book Now

 Buda Castle itself is situated on the south tip of Castle Hill, quite possibly the most famous and well known hills in Budapest.
 The Hill itself is south of the District known as the Castle District, one of the most distinct districts in the city.
 This is because, like the Castle itself, the District also features distinct themes of Baroque architecture, with houses, churches and town halls all being perfect examples of Baroque architecture.

-The Buda Castle Map can be viewed on Google Maps at:
+The Buda Castle Map

 Features Of Buda Castle